GuMiner/TemperFine/README.md

 ## About
 --------

-TemperFine is a voxel-based multiplayer real-time strategy game which takes place on an alien world.
+TemperFine is a 3D voxel-based multiplayer real-time strategy game which takes place on an alien world.

-Written in C++ with OpenGL 4.0.
+Written in C++ with raw OpenGL 4.0.

 ## Documentation
 ----------------